joomengine/jcb-documentation/053-Quick-Subform-Demonstration.md

 [00:03:51](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m51s)

 This formsource(Optional) - it reads as follows: 'You can add a path to an XML file containing the fields'.
 So a custom  XML file can be added to your component.
-How to add custom files to component, is a whole another topic.
+How to add custom files to a component, is a whole another topic.
 It is also possible within the Joomla Component to add files and folders, etc. That means this specific source can still be used but you do not need to.
 If you use the fields option then you need to remove the source option.
 [00:04:23](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m23s) Either the one or the other of these options should be used.
 Currently, the fields are set to mandatory.
 By going to the field types it can be changed to be optional and then you can select other fields or Formsource.
 The compiler will, in any case, detects a formsource will behave correctly.

 ### Adding IDs